adobe-research/node-theseus/README.md

 ---

 1. Start Node.js with `node-theseus [yourapp.js]`
-2. Open `yourapp.js` with Brackets
+2. Open `yourapp.js` in Brackets

 Theseus will show call counts in the gutter next to every function definition any `require`'d `.js` files.
 Click on one or more of them to show a log of all calls to those functions with their arguments and return values.

+The `--theseus-verbose` option prints light debugging output. `--theseus-verbose=2` prints heavy debugging output.
+Those options may be useful for troubleshooting the connection with Theseus.

+The `--theseus-include-modules` option causes files in `node_modules` to also be instrumented.
+They aren't by default for performance reasons.

 License
 -------